Partnering with employee volunteers

 Governor’s Prevention Partnership places PB on Honor Roll

-Once again the Connecticut Governor’s Prevention Partnership (GPP) has included Pitney Bowes on its Corporate Mentoring Honor Roll.
+The Connecticut Governor’s Prevention Partnership (GPP) has again included Pitney Bowes on its Corporate Mentoring Honor Roll.
 This annual recognition celebrates businesses that support mentoring to help keep Connecticut kids safe, successful, drug-free and workforce-ready.
 Each year, our employee volunteers mentor students in numerous Connecticut communities.

 Doubling Our Impact Around the Globe

-We also engage our employees in their communities through our employee giving programs.
-Each year, Pitney Bowes employees in the U.S., U.K., Canada, Australia, New Zealand, India, Japan, give generously to charities.
-Our annual giving campaign, conducted in partnership with United Way Worldwide, allows employees to direct their support to specific initiatives and organizations, with their contributions matched by the Pitney Bowes Foundation.
+Employees also engage in their communities through our employee giving programs.
+Each year, Pitney Bowes employees in the U.S., U.K., Canada, Australia, New Zealand, India and Japan give generously to charities.
+Our annual giving campaign, conducted in partnership with United Way Worldwide, allows employees to direct their support to specific initiatives and organizations and have their contributions matched by the Pitney Bowes Foundation.
 Education, workforce development and health are consistently among their top priorities.